cdli-gh/annodoc/index.md

 TODO: Check treatment in pre-annotation.

-#### Adominal dependents: GEN, EQU
+#### Adnominal dependents: GEN, EQU

-In CDLI, annotated according to morphological case.
+Adnominal cases are predominantly `GEN` or `EQU` and annotated according to their morphological case.
 In UD export as `nmod`.
 If no morphological case is annotated, use `nmod` for pre-modifying nominals, `appos` for post-modifying nominals.

 	N; GEN；N.3-SG-POSS (Its weight, size……..)
 	N-N.3-SG-POSS